albertwidi/k8s-tutorial/docs/k8s-tutorial/README.md

 3. Build web application using `go`

-4. Build an application using Jenkins
+4. Build an application using GoCD

 5. Deploy an application to kubernetes cluster using helm